Annual Report

 $540,000

-Plans are in the works to support these 300+ providers with workshops, seminars, conferences and one-and-one consultations to expand and retool their programs to accommodate more 0-3 services, and strengthen the business of child care.
+First 5 OC and its partners will support these 300+ providers with workshops, seminars, conferences and one-and-one consultations to expand and retool their programs to accommodate more 0-3 services, and strengthen the business of child care.

 Huntington Beach City School District Early Childhood Education Center Preschool Academy at Perry Elementary Campus in Huntington Beach for First 5 OC.
 Photo by Steven Georges

-Our Commitment to Equity
+Our commitment to equity

 Family Ambassadors

-- served on workgroups
+- Served on workgroups

-- spoken at community events
+- Spoke as family representatives at community events

-- provided insight on First 5 OC programming
+- Provided insight on First 5 OC programming

 Family Ambassador Benjamin Juarez is a Community Schools Coordinator for Magnolia Public Schools.
-In the video below, Juarez shares how the Early Development Index (EDI) results inspired him to work with others to create a TK Bridge program so that students and their parents will feel more prepared going into the school year.
+In the video, he shares how the Early Development Index results inspired him to work with others to create a TK Bridge program in his community so that students and their parents will feel more prepared going into the school year.

 6 family ambassadors